-The theme for the Your World 2021-22 competition is Urban living: sustainable cities and communities.
-This Your World competition links directly into the United Nations Sustainable Development Goal no. 11
+The theme for the 2022-23 Your World video competition is Good Health and Well-being linking directly to the United Nations Sustainable Development Goal number 3.

-We need to creatively rethink our view of cities and your social action project should aim to make our cities more sustainable through actions that deal with an issue for a community of your choosing.
-Your social action project should highlight an issue and its impact on an identified community which can be the local or school community.
+Therefore, we need to creatively rethink our view of health and well-being.
+Your social action project should aim to improve health and well-being, through actions that deal with an issue for a community of your choice, highlighting an issue and its impacts on an identified community.
+Your identified community could be the local community or even your school community.

-Any other ideas are welcome that look at improving an urban area big or small over the long term.
+Or any other idea that looks at improving health and well-being of a community, big or small including your school over the long term.

-In completing your project, you might want to speak to experts in the field of the environment and urban planning or government ministers who might also be persuaded to look at your ideas in more depth.
+In completing the project, you might want to speak to experts or ministers in the fields your project is exploring.
+Experts might also be persuaded to look at ideas in more depth.